 We’re about to move into the Spring sale season where we typically see growth in listings and this could mean that the market in Adelaide will retain its buoyancy for the short term.
 July 2022 saw an 11% drop in the number of transfers registered vs July 2021 so while things are definitely slowing, overall they remain positive for SA so far and agents continue to tell us their biggest challenge is finding stock to sell.

 We’ve often commented that the Adelaide real estate market experiences the directional swings and roundabouts of the eastern states but, to a much lesser degree.
 That means that if we are to experience a correction in values and volume of transactions, history tells us it will not be as pronounced as in the larger markets.
+In fact it is a very rare occurrence to see South Australian real estate prices in negative territory unlike our eastern neighbours.

 Over the long term, property in Australia has proven itself to be a solid investment and in SA in particular, that growth is consistent over time.